 As technology advances, DGBL has been widely examined as a pedagogical approach to mitigate psychological hurdles in language acquisition, such as anxiety.
 The engaging, participatory, and non-threatening atmosphere provided by digital games is thought to facilitate a more comfortable experience for learners utilizing English, thereby diminishing anxiety levels.
-Research findings demonstrate that digital games in foreign language acquisition (Yang et al., 2024).
-The use of digital games in foreign language acquisition can provide learners with more comfort, diminished pressure, and greater freedom to explore during the learning process (Yang et al., 2024).
+Research findings demonstrate that digital games in foreign language acquisition reduce anxiety, as learners experience more comfort, diminished pressure, and greater freedom to explore during the learning process (Yang et al., 2024).
 Nevertheless, whereas data indicates that DGBL enhances motivation and overall language anxiety, discussions regarding its influence on speaking anxiety are scarce.
 Numerous studies have concentrated on learning outcomes, vocabulary acquisition, engagement, and other competencies such as listening and writing, however research investigating the impact of Digital Game-Based Learning (DGBL) on speaking anxiety remains limited, especially among young English as a Foreign Language (EFL) learners.